Reboxed/Open3/README.md

 - `/api/models` — List available models
 - `/api/upload` — File uploads
 - `/api/byok` — BYOK endpoints
-- `/api/attachments` — File attachment handling
+- `/attachments` — "Virtual attachment" endpoint

 ## Customization & Extensibility

-- Add new models in `src/lib/utils/`
+- BYOK functionality
 - Extend chat logic in `src/app/api/chat/`
-- Customize UI in `src/app/components/`
+- Customize UI in `src/app/components/` and `src/app/` (page.tsx/layout.tsx)

 ## Contributing

 1. Fork the repo
 2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Follow CONTRIBUTING.md
-3. Commit your changes
+4. Commit your changes
-4. Push to your fork and open a Pull Request
+5. Push to your fork and open a Pull Request

+## Roadmap

+### *Chapter 1:* Right after the cloneathon
+1. A bit of a refactor/touch ups/speed improvements
+2. Implement message editing + chat branching + model switching mid-chat.
+3. Image generation and web search
+4. Pinning favorite models
+5. Chat sharing
+### *Chapter 2:* Publishing
+6. Migration to Reboxed infrastructure and SDKs since by then probably stable (Rebxd Auth, Rebxd Serverless, Rebxd Storage, Rebxd Realtime DB, etc. What is Rebxd?
+Right now not yet launched but check out our [Discord](https://discord.gg/xsBn7D9n6K) and YouTube (@rebxdcloud) so yeah)
+7. Adding captchas
+8. Clerk billing integration
+9. Posthog for analytics
+10. Mobile app!
+(We have some really talented mobile devs on the team including me too)
+11. Chat sharing and "collaborative chatting" — what that is y'all will find out soon 👀

+And that's as far as I want to plan, more detailed roadmap soon!

 ## License

-MIT
+Apache 2.0

 ---